 Greening the Gray: To further enhance the sustainability of the facility, the project includes green infrastructure components.
 The stormwater runoff from the entire site that measures approximately 275,000 square feet (SF) or 6.3 acres will be managed by green infrastructure.
 The stormwater from the area surrounding the main structure on the western half of the site will be collected by a series of catch basins and stormwater piping that will outfall into two bio-retention basins.
 The bio-retention basins will allow the stormwater to infiltrate into the ground rather than immediately runoff to the creek.
 In addition, stormwater runoff from the eastern half of the project site, to be restored as a parking area, will be directed to a subsurface collection facility and used to flush the storage tank to clear them of grit and debris that may have settled or been left behind after the stored combined sewage was transmitted to Metro.

-**UPDATE: In an effort to mitigate the loss of the Trolley Lot parking area, the the County and City have partnered to open the Washington Street Garage for extended hours & on weekends and provide parking after 4 PM on Thursdays and Fridays, and all day on both Saturday and Sunday.
+Since the lot was closed, the County and City have also partnered to open the Washington Street Garage for extended hours & on weekends and provide parking after 4 PM on Fridays, and all day on Saturday.
+This will remain in effect through 12/31/13.
 The Washington Street Garage is accessible from Washington Street, west of Franklin Street, or from West Water Street.
 Armory Square is one block from the Washington Street entrance and is accessible from the recently opened Onondaga Creekwalk.

 Download Facility Specifications and Details Below: